bhcarpenter/intro-to-programming/week1/scenarios.md

 - parseFloat is another global function that converts strings to numbers
 - as you might gather from its name it parses floats.
 - parseFloat takes one argument: the string to be parsed
-- a float is a way to represtent decimals in computers

 .